janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 In the second part of the tutorial we are going to setup a simple web application to retrieve and store the temperature readings.
 This part requires advanced knowledge about creating and running web applications.

-First signup for a [mLab](https://mlab.com/) account and create a new datbase and user.
+First signup for a [mLab](https://mlab.com/) account and create a new database and user.

 Write down the database connection  string.